-The Office of Equity was previously called the Bureau of Neighborhood Empowerment, and still appears in the City Code as the Bureau of Neighborhood Empowerment.
+The Office of Equity was previously called the Bureau of Neighborhood Empowerment.
 The re-titled Office of Equity is comprised of the following areas:

 Youth and Education - Partners with education, child and youth-serving organizations to improve the educational outcomes and healthy development of young children and youth within the City of Pittsburgh.
 Addresses quality of life issues for the organizations and connects them with the appropriate services, resources, and initiatives.
 Represents the City on a variety of children and youth focus advisory councils, policy councils, and working groups.
 Promotes and manages the City of Pittsburgh Dolly Parton Imagination Library program.